kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 PasswordAuthentication no
 UsePAM no
 ```
 Save the file and either restart the ssh system with ``sudo service ssh reload`` or reboot.
+Now you should be able to do ssh
+into ``pi@raspberrypi.local`` from the authorized PC only, since the password login capability is disabled.

 ### Create a Samba share
 We will use code editor on the PC to edit files directly on the pi.
 We will